City of Belmont Minimum Wage Ordinance

 On November 14, 2017, City Council adopted an ordinance to increase Belmont's Minimum Wage rate to $15.00 an hour by 2020.

-Beginning January 1, 2019, employers who are subject to the Belmont Business License Tax OR who maintain a facility in Belmont must pay to each employee who performs at least two (2) hours of work per week in Belmont, minimum wages not less than $13.50 per hour.
+Beginning January 1, 2019, all Employers of Employees who perform at least two (2) hours of work per week within the geographical boundary of Belmont must pay those Employees minimum wages of not less than $13.50 per hour.

 The minimum wage requirement set forth in the Belmont Minimum Wage Ordinance applies to adult AND minor employees who work two (2) or more hours per week (tips not included).
 Beginning January 1, 2021, and annually thereafter, the Belmont minimum wage will be adjusted based on the Regional Consumer Price Index.